matteo-hertel/blog-source-service/Readme.md

 1. Have the GitHub intergation done and deployed
 2. Create a service that will expose some RESTful endpoint to serve the content of the blog
 3. Create the FrontEnd for the blog, it will be a Polymer PWA
+4. Store the content in a better storage system, for now I'm thinking ElastiSeatch